Kim Kardashian On Verge Of A Breakdown? Kendall Jenner Victim Of Robbery Also

 Following the robbery it seems that the marriage of Kim and Kanye has suffered.
 The two have reportedly been fighting regularly.
 The marriage is said to be on the rocks and Kim and Kanye are also over being on the reality show for which the Kardashian-Jenner clan are most well-known for.

 Most frustrating for Kardashian is having to relive the robbery due to the footage in the recent episodes of the reality series.
-A source notes how difficult it has been for Kim reliving the crime of which she was the target.
+A source notes how difficult it has been for Kim to relive the crime of which she was the target.

 “It is like Kim is reliving the entire situation over again and this has been causing a lot of drama between her and Kanye because Kanye just does not want to talk about this anymore.
 Kim seems incredibly stressed out right now because it seemed like she was just starting to get through all of this in her head and now it looks like she is emotionally stuck right back in the middle of it all!”

-Interestingly enough, Kim’s younger sister Kendall has most recently been a target of thieves as well.
+Interestingly enough, Kim’s younger sister, Kendall, has most recently been a target of thieves as well.
 The reality star and successful model reportedly had nearly $300,000 worth of jewelry stolen.
 The burglars walked away from Jenner’s home on Wednesday with the jewelry when Kendall was not at home.

 Kendall Jenner robbed of $200k jewelry as thieves break into her Hollywood Hills homehttps://t.co/GMQHlHr3wB